Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: Computational Results

-This section presents the computational results of GILS-RVND and DM-GILS-RVND for the MLP variant that considers Hamiltonian circuits as solutions, where two instance sets were tested.
-A set of 23 instances varying from 42 to 107 customers, originally selected in~\cite{Abeledo2010a,Abeledo2010b} from TSPLib, and another set composed of all 56 instances with 120 to 1379 customers from TSPLib, which has not been previously tested in the literature.
+For the MLP variant which considers Hamiltonian paths as solutions, 150 instances were tested and divided into a set of 10 instances varying between 70 and 532 customers selected from TSPLib, introduced in~\cite{Salehipour2011}, and seven groups of 20 generated instances each with dimensions of 10, 20, 50, 100, 200, 500, and 1000 customers by the authors of~\cite{Salehipour2011}.

-Table \ref{tab:dm-results-circuit} reports the results for the set of 23 instances.
-In this scenario, both heuristics found the optimal solutions in all 21 instances and matched the best known solutions in the remainder two instances, with DM-GILS-RVND performing in average of 5.06\% faster than GILS-RVND.
-Considering the Better counter, GILS-RVND got two better average solutions over DM-GILS-RVND, whereas DM-GILS-RVND was faster than GILS-RVND in 17 instances.
-Although DM-GILS-RVND did not match or improve two average solutions, no statistical significance was observed in this set.

-Regarding the 56-instance set for this MLP variant, Table \ref{tab:dm-results-circuit-new} displays its computational results.
-It is noteworthy that no instance of this set has been recorded in the literature for this MLP variant, thus, BKS column is omitted.
-Seen at the GAP(\%)~Time column, the performance enhancement of DM-GILS-RVND is confirmed as the problem gets harder, achieving 21.09\% less computational time in general average.
-For the Better counter, DM-GILS-RVND outperformed the original strategy in all aspects, being 19 wins against 5 loses for best solution, 30 wins against 14 loses for average solution, and 55 wins against one lose in average time.
-In statistical terms, five instances for the Student's t-test and two instances for the Wilcoxon test, where DM-GILS-RVND was better than GILS-RVND, were statistically significant.
-Beyond that, one instance was statistically significant for the Student's t-test where GILS-RVND was better than DM-GILS-RVND.